 Barrier Aim Target Target Date The current levels of Pupils develop detailed Pupils eligible for Pupil July attainment for some of knowledge and skills across the Premium make at least annually children identified as curriculum and achieve well; expected progress relative to disadvantaged may prevent targeted individualised support their individual starting points.
-July them from achieving for identified Pupil Premium Pupils eligible for Pupil 2022 nationally expected standards children enables them to Premium achieve expected at the end of a key stage and achieve nationally expected standards at the end of each standards at the end of each achieving their full potential. key stage including the EYFS. key stage in line with national expectations and relative to key stage including the ETFS. their individual starting points.
-Some disadvantaged children Disadvantaged pupils make Pupils eligible for Pupil July enter the EYFS with low accelerated progress in the Premium make accelerated annually communication and literacy area of Communication and progress relative to their aimaany skills or speech and language Language in the EYFS enabling individual starting points in July needs. them to better access their the strands of Communication 2022 learning alongside their peers. and Language (Listening and Attention, Understanding and Speaking) in the EYFS.
+July them from achieving for identified Pupil Premium Pupils eligible for Pupil 2022 nationally expected standards children enables them to Premium achieve expected at the end of a key stage and achieve nationally expected standards at the end of each achieving their full potential. standards at the end of each key stage in line with national key stage including the EYFS. expectations and relative to their individual starting points.
+Some disadvantaged children Disadvantaged pupils make Pupils eligible for Pupil July enter the EYFS with low accelerated progress in the Premium make accelerated annually communication and literacy area of Communication and progress relative to their skills or speech and language Language in the EYFS enabling individual starting points in July needs. them to better access their the strands of Communication 2022 learning alongside their peers. and Language (Listening and Attention, Understanding and Speaking) in the EYFS.
 Children need to be ready to The school is able to address Children's social and July learn and their social and and meet children's social and emotional needs are met annually emotional needs, including emotional needs including in through an effective range of self-image and self- the EYFS. support mechanisms.
 July awareness, need to be met.
 2022 Attendance rates for some Increased attendance rates for Further reduce the Pupil July pupils eligible for Pupil Premium contributes to their pupils eligible for Pupil Premium.
 Premium % of pupils who are Persistent Absentees. annually low attainment.
-Premium.
-Overall Pupil Premium July low attainment. attendance improves further 2022 and is in line with that of all 2022 pupils.
+Overall Pupil Premium July attendance improves further 2022 and is in line with that of all pupils.
 Some children are not Children eligible for Pupil Pupil Premium children are July financially able to access all Premium are able to access able to access extra-curricular annually opportunities available to extra-curricular activities for activities free of charge their peers; alongside this which there may be a financial regardless of the fee which July there may be a lack of or aspirational barrier. would normally apply (e.g. 2022 aspiration and expectation instrumental tuition, some from both the children after-school clubs) through themselves and from others the money allocated to each around them. individual child.
 Children who are vulnerable or have a particular need for funding support are able to access additional financial support when they need it.
-Projected spending (19 - 20) Support when they heed it. £91628 riojecten shemming (13 - 50) T3T070
+Projected spending (20 - 21) 1 £86406